chriskim511/pd2-Monopoly-ChrisKim-AnmolpreetKandola/log.md

 AK June 17 2014: Gui the board file is completely irrelevant.
 In the board file however, the driver (monopoly.java) was integrated by me and the buttons that basically make the game run were created (Start, move, buy/sell, end) and their functionality implemented.
 All Chris has to do now, is input the functions that he has once he fixes the driver (Monopoly.java) into functions instead of one long main and then it should work, because I told him where each function is supposed to go, like under which button.
 Also, I wrote the directions.

 AK June 17-18 2014: Worked out kinks, made the game print stuff and so button makes sense and user can understand where he/she is and how much money he/she has.

+CK: June 17-18: Fixed all of the bugs regarding the java part of the project.
+However, we were unable to solve the problems involving processing.
+If this project is not checked by Wednesday, we will be sure to continue working on it and trying to make it work.
+The transition from java to processing definitely was not as smooth as we planned it to be, especially since it is harder to pinpoint the problem in processing code than it is in java code.